tilburgsciencehub/music-to-scrape/README.md

 pip install flask_sqlalchemy
 ```

+- Clone the repository locally: `git clone https://github.com/tilburgsciencehub/apis-to-scrape`

+## How to start the front-end
+- Open terminal
+- Navigate to the `flask_app` folder inside the repository
+- Run `gunicorn main:app --bind 127.0.0.1:8000`

 ## How to start the API
-- Clone repository locally
 - Open terminal
+- Run the API
-- Go to the `sql_app` folder inside the repository
+- Navigate to the `sql_app` folder inside the repository
-- Run the following command: `uvicorn main:app --port 8080`
+- Run `uvicorn main:app --port 8080`

-## How to open the documentation;
+### How to open the documentation of the API
 If you want to check the documentation, you can go to following address when uvicorn is started:
 - `http://127.0.0.1:8080/docs`
-- Uvicorn will show you which link is used when running the application.
+- `uvicorn` will show you which link is used when running the application.

-## How to start the flask app
-- Clone repository locally
-- Open terminal
-- Go to the `flask_app` folder inside the repository
-- Run the following command: `gunicorn main:app --bind 127.0.0.1:8000
-`